oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 ### Persisting Data

 One key point to note about MapReduce is how it persists data.
 One of the problems with large scale distributed processing (aside from parallelising the whole mess) is dealing with failures.
 As you increase the number of machines, the chance of one of them failing in some way also increases.
 To get around that, M/R persists the data from each mapper and reducer (and some intermediate stages) to disk between each operation.
 This slows things down, but means that once that Mapper has completed, it shouldn’t need re-running.
 That means if Mappers 1-999 complete, but Mapper #1000 fails, you only need to rerun #1000, and not the other 999.
-There’s a bit more involved than this (tl;dr distributed things are haaaard), but this gives an idea of how the resilience works.
+There’s a bit more involved than this (tl;dr distributed things are _haaaard_), but this gives an idea of how the resilience works.

-TODO - Mention that data is usually stored based on some keying structure, often that used to read it in and process it - allowing machines to process close to the data (known as data locality).

-(TODO is this header too much?)
-### A little more detail

-Reading the above, you might realise that a few intermediate phases have not really been mentioned - for example, how do all of the mapped rows with the same key end up being passed to a single reducer?
-The image below pictures things slightly differently, and shows some more of those intermediate steps, including the combiner and the shuffle/sort phase.
-These bits of wiring are what determines how the individual mappers are wired up to the reducers.

-TODO diagram showing reducers
+Data is usually persisted in a way that reflects the most common usage of data, so that when queried, it can be processed by nearby machines (or even the same machine, if machines are used for both storage and processing).
+This is known as data locality, and can reduce job times massively if the data storage reflects how the job is querying it, as all of the data used by the job doesn't need to be copied across the network to other machines in the cluster.

+Another important aspect to cover is the shuffling/sorting - the components that determine which data ends up on which reducer, and that try and balance data across the different nodes.
 This is an important aspect of MapReduce, and feeds into Spark as well.
 When running a job, you control a lot of different levers, from the number of mappers and reducers to the scheme used to allocate keys to each mapper, and how records are shuffled and sorted.

 You can, for example, choose to have a single reducer, in which case all records will be moved to a single reducer instance on a single machine, which can make combining all the records easier (but if you’ve got a lot of data to reduce, this could become a bottleneck).
 It all depends on how the data is split across the nodes, and how the map/reduce functions affect that.

-For example, you could have a map function that, for most keys, doesn’t do much, but for certain keys, produces loads of records.
+You could have a map function that, for most keys, doesn’t do much, but for certain keys, produces loads of records.
 This means that, even if your input data is distributed evenly, the data out of your map phase will all be on one node, making that node a bottleneck, both for speed and potential failure (all the important work is done by a single node, so if it fails, everything needs redoing).

-Essentially, writing MapReduce jobs often becomes a tuning/tweaking exercise, balancing data across nodes in all the phases so no one phase takes too long, that all mappers/reducers do similar amounts of work, that shuffling load is minimised, and that the right balance between parallelism and throughput is struck - you may be able to split the task over 200 mappers, but is it faster than splitting it across 2?
+Essentially, writing MapReduce jobs often becomes a tuning/tweaking exercise, balancing data across nodes in all the phases so no one phase takes too long, that all mappers/reducers do similar amounts of work, that shuffling load is minimised, and that the right balance between parallelism and throughput is struck - you may be able to split the task over 200 mappers, but is it faster than splitting it across two?

 There's a lot more to all this, as I'm sure you can imagine - keying/shuffling strategies to minimise data transfer, tweaking parallelism on mappers and reducers to hit the sweet spot where increased parallelism gives the most reward.
 You can customise almost all aspects of MapReduce, from how records are keyed, to the logic of the shuffle steps and how records are combined together, so you have an immense amount of control.